Abraham Wright: Miami Dolphins

 Wright was selected by the Miami Dolphins in the seventh round, with the 238th overall pick, of the 2007 NFL draft.
 The pick used to select Wright had been acquired earlier in the offseason in the trade that sent wide receiver Wes Welker to the New England Patriots.

 On November 7, 2007, he was placed on season-ending injured reserve with a knee injury.
 He was waived by the Dolphins on May 5, 2008.

 BC Lions

 Wright signed a practice roster agreement with the BC Lions on October 14, 2009.
 He was invited to the Lions' 2010 training camp in Kamloops.
 He was released by the Lions on June 5, 2010.

-Personal
+Personal life

 Wright began learning sign language in the summer of 2004, and has a genuine interest in working with the deaf once his playing days are over.
 In 2017, Abe Wright became the Community Evangelist for Emmanuel Enid, Oklahoma.
 Abe, along with Wade Burleson (Lead Pastor, Emmanuel Enid, Oklahoma), offer a weekly podcast called The WAbe, which can be heard on all podcast streaming services.
 In 2018, he accepted a Teaching Pastoral position at Council Road Baptist Church in Oklahoma City, Oklahoma.